ls1intum/Artemis/doc/jenkins-gitlab/JENKINS_AND_GITLAB_SETUP.md

 chown -R root:root java-12-openjdk-amd64
 ```

-While still having the shell in the Jenkins container open, install your preferred editor and open _/usr/share/maven/bin/mvn_ and paste
+While still having the shell in the Jenkins container open, install your preferred editor (e.g. vim using `apt install vim`) and open _/usr/share/maven/bin/mvn_ and paste
-the following into the first line:
+the following into the first line (after the header comments):

 ```
 JAVA_HOME="/usr/lib/jvm/java-12-openjdk-amd64"
 ```

+Save and close the file.
+Run the command `mvn --version` to verify that Maven with Java 12 works as expected.
+You can now delete `OpenJDK12U-jdk_x64_linux_hotspot_12.0.2_10.tar.gz`.

 ### Upgrade Jenkins
 Pull the latest LTS version, stop the running container and mount the Jenkins data volume to the new LTS container: